-The premises is situated on a housing estate consisting of high-rise blocks of flats where it may be confusing to designate specific assembly points.
+The premises is situated of a single block of flats where it may be confusing to designate specific assembly points.
 This information is suitably displayed on the Fire Action Notice fitted in the common area, informing residents to move to a place a safe distance from the building should they need to evacuate.